Kakinada Port–Lokmanya Tilak Terminus Express

-The 17221 / 22 Kakinada Port–Lokmanya Tilak Terminus Express is an Express train belonging to Indian Railways South Coast Railway zone that runs between and in India.
+The 17221 / 22 Kakinada Port–Lokmanya Tilak Terminus Express is an Express train belonging to Indian Railways South Coast Railway zone that runs between and Lokmanya Tilak Terminus in India.

 It operates as train number 17221 from Kakinada Port to Lokmanya Tilak Terminus and as train number 17222 in the reverse direction serving the states of Andhra Pradesh, Telangana, Karnataka and Maharashtra.

 Coaches

 The 17221 / 22 Kakinada Port–Lokmanya Tilak Terminus Express has two AC 2 tier, seven AC 3 tier, six sleeper class, six general unreserved and two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 17221 Kakinada Port–Lokmanya Tilak Terminus Express covers the distance of 1296 km in 26 hours 20 mins (49 km/h) and in 25 hours 05 mins as the 17222 Lokmanya Tilak Terminus–Kakinada Port Express (52 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.